TrademarkTrademark

 • Network Access: Agents can be deployed within a private network, enabling access to non-publicly exposed resources like internal artifact repositories, secret management systems, or private cloud APIs.

-• Custom Execution Environment: Users have full control over the agent's environment.
-This allows for the installation of specific versions of Terraform, OpenTofu, providers, or other CLI tools and dependencies required by custom hooks or IaC modules.
-The agent's operating system can be customized, allowing users to define their own execution image.
+• Custom Execution Environment: You have full control over the agent's environment.
+You can install specific versions of Terraform, OpenTofu, providers, or other CLI tools and dependencies that your custom hooks or IaC modules need.
+You can customize the agent's operating system too, and define your own execution image.

 • Compliance and Security: For organizations with specific security or compliance requirements, self-hosted agents ensure that code and credentials remain within the controlled network perimeter during execution.